-There have been enhancements to many areas in ArcGIS 9.2 to further its capabilities with regard to temporal and multidimensional data, and to make it easier to integrate time into the GIS.
+■ There have been enhancements to many areas in ArcGIS 9.2 to improve its capabilities with temporal and multidimensional data, and to make it easier to integrate the variable of time into the GIS.
 Together, these enhancements let you integrate time more easily into your GIS visualization and analysis.
 This includes analyzing historical change, understanding recurring patterns at different time scales (such as annual, seasonal, and diurnal changes), and predicting likely trends and iterations in the future.